redux-orm/redux-orm/README.md

 - `define(name, [relatedFields], [backendOpts])`: shortcut to define and register simple models.
 - `from(state, [action])`: begins a new `Session` with `state`.
 If `action` is omitted, the session can be used to query the state data.
 - `reducer()`: returns a reducer function that can be plugged into Redux.
 The reducer will return the next state of the database given the provided action.
 You need to register your models before calling this.
+- `createSelector([...inputSelectors], selectorFunc)`: returns a memoized selector function for `selectorFunc`. `selectorFunc` receives `session` as the first argument, followed by any inputs from `inputSelectors`.
+Read the full documentation for details.

 ### Model